 All trees, plants or shrubs planted in the right-of-way of the City must conform in species and location and in accordance with the street tree plan and City standards, including Table 74-1.
 If the City Manager determines that none of the species in City standards, including Table 74-1 is appropriate or finds appropriate a species not listed, the City Manager may substitute an unlisted species.

 Response: Street trees conform to the street tree plan and city standards.
-Street trees will be planted behind the existing sidewalk
+See landscape plans.

 CHAPTER 75 - Access Management

 TDC 75.020. - Permit for New Driveway Approach.